Klipper3d/klipper/docs/Dockable_Probe.md

-This document is meant to describe behavior related to annexed probes.
+This document is meant to describe behavior related to dockable probes.
 These probes are typically microswitches mounted to a printed body that attaches to the toolhead through some means of mechanical coupling.
 This coupling is commonly done with magnets though this module can support